rtvd/harmonia/README.md

 JCh coordinates.
 This also implies that the colours would have the same M (colourfulness), Q (brightness), and s (saturation) within the scope of the same group under the same viewing conditions.

+### Requirement #6: No Vividly-Coloured Background

+This is a result of a simple fact that the appearance of images depends on the colour of the surroundings.
+Vividly-coloured default background can distort the perception of text and likely reduce effective contrast.

+***Harmonia's approach***:

+When producing colours for the default text and background, colourfulness of zero is used.
+This means that the resulting colours are shades of gray.
+Although to be precise, the complex transformations on the path from CIECAM02's JCh space to sRGB mean that the resulting colours do not necessarily have identical values of red, green, and blue components.

+## Requirements for Colour Assignments

+1. The choice of colours must be semantically reasonable, where applicable.
+2. Where possible, should provide features like highlighting, which must also be semantically correct.

-### Requirement #6: Semantically Reasonable Choice of Colours
+### Requirement #1: Semantically Reasonable Choice of Colours

 Generally speaking, the meaning of colours is neither cross-cultural nor well-defined.

 However, there are some exceptions.
-Red colour means danger or immediate problem and that seems to be universtal.
+Red colour means danger or immediate problem and that seems to be universal.

 Orange and yellow are somewhat close to red.
 They may mean a less immediate problem or a warning.